 3.16 Some procedural or methodological precepts follow.
 One is that Elias engages with social change and over time developments in ways that are by and large different from focusing on events, and for reasons similar to Braudel’s.
 That is, he is more concerned with happenings in terms of longer-run changes in patterns of behaviour and social organisation.
 This is not to suggest that he is unaware of sometimes major events that can have short-term explosive impact, with eventful occurrences in different European societies mentioned in various of his writings.
 However, it is the long-term playing out of things and the possibly cumulative effects on the social order generally that is his focus.
 A second is that built into Elias’s approach at a fundamental level is the importance of context and specific history.
 This also encompasses the accumulations from the past that continue to reverberate in the present and which take different forms in different contexts, whether these involve groups or figurations or nations.
 And a third is that Elias’s goal is to understand differences as well as similarities in development processes, with both pointed up by his broad comparative approach, such as in On the Civilising Process.
 This is by implication to work retrospectively, in an engagement with what was and what happened, the interconnections between things and the unpredictability of how changes play out over time.

 3.17 Elias’s ideas about timing, sequence and duration and the social construction of how time and the temperature order are seen and experienced are immensely helpful.
 Joining these with other elements in his analytical framework, including the de/civilising process, established and outsider relations, changing ratios of power and the formation and re-formation of figurations, provides a productive set of ideas for thinking about social change in different societies.
-But of course, nobody of ideas is perfection, not least because of something Elias himself insisted upon, which is the importance of context and specific circumstances.
+But of course, no body of ideas is perfect, not least because of something Elias himself insisted upon, which is the importance of context and specific circumstances.
 Events are part of such circumstances and the currents needs to be taken into account, together with the more quotidian ways in which ‘ordinary transitions’ occur.

 4 Sewell and the event